LamaAni/postgres-xl-helm/README.md

 # backup and restore

-In order to keep to kubernetes principles, this helm chart allows to specify the persistent volume claim class for the workers and nodes.
+In order to keep to kubernetes principles, this helm chart allows to specify the persistent volume claim class for the workers, coordinators and gm.
 This data will persist between restarts.
 The persistent volumes created will be prefixed by `datastore-`

 In the most general, in order to make a copy of the database one must copy all the data of each and every coordinator and data nods.
 This means that, when relaying on this type of persistence one must: